Massachusetts College of Art and Design

 - Phone: (617) 879-7222

 - Financial Aid Page

 Massachusetts College of Art and Design, located in Boston, MA, is a public art institution that offers interested students career training and education in the fields of art and design.
-Massachusetts College of Art and Design offers more than twenty different programs available, and it awards degrees up to a Master's degree being the highest level available.
+Massachusetts College of Art and Design has more than twenty different programs available to students, with a Master's degree being the highest level available.
 Here are the programs with more popularity among aspiring artists:

 - Graphic Design

 - Fashion Design

 Student and special services are available at Massachusetts College of Art and Design, providing personal and academic assistance for students, which includes:

 - Online classes